Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Imprisonment6-12 months

-EnforcementLocal law enforcement, Ohio State Highway Patrol
+EnforcementLocal law enforcement, Ohio State Highway Patrol, municipal police

-Critical facility violation - intent to further another crime (first offense) (ORC § 4561.51(C)(1))
+Critical facility loitering with criminal intent — further another crime, first offense (ORC § 4561.51(C)(1))

 FineUp to $1,000